 - Excellent flavor with a bit of sweetness and a little tang.

 - The perfect side dish for almost anything—I'm not exaggerating!

-Copycat KFC coleslaw is the secret ingredient that'll take your next cookout to the next level.
+Copycat KFC coleslaw is the secret ingredient that'll take your cookout or fish fry to the next level.

 Follow the classic Southern recipe and prepare to have your taste buds wow-ed.
 Just don't be surprised if your family starts looking around to see where you discarded those red and white buckets—this coleslaw is a dead ringer for the Colonel's!

 This is an overview of the ingredients.
 You'll find the full measurements and instructions in the green recipe card (printable) at the bottom of the page.

 As is, this creamy coleslaw recipe tastes just like KFC's delicious side dish.
 Any changes you make will alter the flavor slightly, but if you're in a pinch, here are some swaps to consider: